 Tsutsugaki

 Tsutsugaki literally means 'tube drawing' as this resist dye method is a freehand style.
 An artisan draws directly onto taut cloth by squeezing rice paste from a paper cone, a tool not dissimilar from a Western pastry bag.
 Once the rice paste drawing is rendered onto cloth, a soy-based sizing is applied allover the textile to set the drawing.
 The prepared cloth is then dipped into a vat of indigo dye any number of times until the desired tonal qualities of indigo are archeived.
-Often a tsutsugaki textile shows some hand applied colored details, usually grey or red, which are painted on the cloth after the resist dyeing is complete.A Panel from a Tsutsugaki Dyed Futon Cover: Auspicious Motifs as Roundels
+Often a tsutsugaki textile shows some hand applied colored details, usually grey or red, which are painted on the cloth after the resist dyeing is complete.A Length of Tsutsugaki Dyed Cotton: Complex and Delicate Roundels

 A Resist Dyed Three Panel Noren: Green Persimmon Tannin Dye